Welcome to my new website www.crosswordsakenhead.com

 On this website, there are no products for sale.
 Rather, I see my new site as an experimental platform for future products and projects and as an opportunity for the world at large to sample some of the beautiful products from our illustrious past from my extensive Archive of The Times and Sunday Times crosswords, as well as explore the future of digital crosswords generally.

 Is it beyond the bounds of reason, I asked myself, to suggest that my father’s 27 x 27 crossword was just the beginning of a new trend?
 Brian Greer seemed to support my notion with his wonderful 45 x 45 crossword.
-So, it is my plan, now that I have brought his work to digital reality with a super zoom facility, allowing access from the tiniest receivers upwards, to double the size of Brian’s design to a 90 x 90, ready for February 1st, 2020, which will mark 90 years on!
+So, it is my plan, now that I have brought his work to digital reality with a super zoom facility, allowing access from the tiniest receivers upwards, to revitalise Brian’s design, ready for February 1st, 2020, which will mark 90 years on!

 So I invite you, my public, to submit to me designs for the same and I propose to select the best three with suitable prizes to mark the august occasion and publication of all 3 on this website.
-Meantime, feel free to get your thinking caps on and submit to me anything you might like me to consider via my email address below.
+Meantime, feel free to get your thinking caps on and submit to me anything you might like me to consider via the new internal email address below.
 See Home Page for Entry details.